kubu4/yaamini-virginica/README.md

 ## Project Timeline

 **Week 4**:
-- Start `bismark` alignment on Mox
+- Start `bismark` alignment on Mox: Protocol can be found [here](https://yaaminiv.github.io/DML-Analysis-Part12/)
+- Use different samples to create working `methylKit` protocol.
+This work was done in a [different Github repository](https://github.com/RobertsLab/project-virginica-oa).
-- Validate analysis parameters in `methylKit` with other samples
+  - Validate analysis parameters in `methylKit` with other samples: Results can be found [here](https://yaaminiv.github.io/DML-Analysis-Part13/)
-- Create protocol for tiling analysis in `methylKit`
+  - Create protocol for tiling analysis in `methylKit`: Results can be found [here](https://yaaminiv.github.io/DML-Analysis-Part14/)

 **Week 5**:
 - Run `methylKit` to identify DMLs and DMRs on samples from Mox